-STARTING STAND-ALONE PROGRAMS - Press the STOP and MCL butte ons on the computer's panel. - Put the floppy disk with the floppy disk unit 0. e stand-alone program in the - Type 1560& on the console to o load the floppy disk monitor. - When the floppy disk monito: asterisk ().
-If only one s floppy disk, it will be stat tand-alone program exists on the e program exists, type the name t.
+STARTING STAND-ALONE PROGRAMS Press the STOP and MCL buttons on the computer's panel.
+Put the floppy disk with the stand-alone program in the floppy disk unit 0.
+Type 1560& on the console to load the floppy disk monitor.
+When the floppy disk monitor is started up, it types an asterisk ().
+If only one stand-alone program exists on the floppy disk, it will be started.
+If more than one stand-alone program exists, type the name of the one you want to start.
 Default file type is :BPUN.